Social computing: Term appearance

+Premise

-The term appeared in the mid 1990s after technology advancements and development of the web.In 1994, the concept of social computing was first proposed by Schuler [1].
-He thought, "Social computing is a computing application, with software as the medium or focus of social relationships."The premise of 'Social Computing' is that it is possible to design digital systems that support useful functionality by making socially produced information available to their users.
+The premise of social computing is that it is possible to design digital systems that support useful functionality by making socially produced information available to their users.
 This information may be provided directly, as when systems show the number of users who have rated a review as helpful or not.
 Or the information may be provided after being filtered and aggregated, as is done when systems recommend a product based on what else people with similar purchase history have purchased.
 Alternatively, the information may be provided indirectly, as is the case with Google's page rank algorithms which orders search results based on the number of pages that (recursively) point to them.
 In all of these cases, information that is produced by a group of people is used to provide or enhance the functioning of a system.
 Social computing is concerned with systems of this sort and the mechanisms and principles that underlie them.

 Social computing can be defined as follows:

 "Social Computing" refers to systems that support the gathering, representation, processing, use, and dissemination of information that is distributed across social collectivities such as teams, communities, organizations, and markets.
 Moreover, the information is not "anonymous" but is significantly precise because it is linked to people, who are in turn linked to other people.

 More recent definitions, however, have foregone the restrictions regarding anonymity of information, acknowledging the continued spread and increasing pervasiveness of social computing.
 As an example, Hemmatazad, N. (2014) defined social computing as "the use of computational devices to facilitate or augment the social interactions of their users, or to evaluate those interactions in an effort to obtain new information."

-PLATO may be the earliest example of social computing in a live production environment with initially hundreds and soon thousands of users, on the PLATO computer system based in the University of Illinois at Urbana Champaign in 1973, when social software applications for multi-user chat rooms, group message forums, and instant messaging appeared all within that year.
-In 1974, email was made available as well as the world's first online newspaper called NewsReport, which supported content submitted by the user community as well as written by editors and reporters.